The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 If you get a chance to visit a Maasai village, you will encounter cows tied with bells on their neck.

-The Maasai people thought of the sound made by the bell as “ngor-ngor” when cows are on the move, hence the name Ngorongoro.
+The Maasai people called the sound made by the bell “ngor-ngor” when cows are on the move, hence the name Ngorongoro.

-Therefore, the name was adopted and this place is named Ngorongoro Crater, the same as other best parks in Tanzania like Serengeti, Manyara, and Tarangire.
+Therefore, the name was adopted, and the place is now known as Ngorongoro Crater, the same as other renowned parks in Tanzania, such as the Serengeti, Manyara, and Tarangire.

 All of these names have their roots in the Maasai people of East Africa.